 Oatmeal from the Ceralsio ceramic surfaces range

-Reflected at Hard Surfaces will be the rise of mass produced large format, ultra-thin ceramic and porcelain tiles.
-Virtually unheard of 15 years ago, 2400x1200mm, 1800x900mm, 1200x600mm, 900x900mm and even 3000x1000mm formats are now widely available from thicknesses of just 3-5mm, which is less than half of a standard 11-13mm porcelain tiles.
+Reflected at Hard Surfaces will be the rise of mass-produced large format, ultra-thin ceramic and porcelain tiles.
+Virtually unheard of 15 years ago, 2400x1200mm, 1800x900mm, 1200x600mm, 900x900mm and even 3000x1000mm formats are now widely available from thicknesses of just 3-5mm, which is less than half of a standard 11-13mm porcelain tile.
 Pressed at forces of up to 15,000 tons these tiles are extremely durable and perfectly flat, allow faster coverage and fewer grout lines.
 They are also light, easy to cut, install and maintain.
 This has all been made possible through highly advanced technology that provides the ultra-thin porcelain plate elasticity and strength.
 Major manufacturers in this market include Italian pioneer Cotto d’Este (now part of the Panariagroup) and other Europeans Ariostea, Laminam, Porcelanosa, Graniti Fiandre and Laminam.

 And of course, the latest trends in the wider ceramic tile market will also be on display with metallic, retro and gritty chic inspired designs likely to feature.

 Calacatta white marble book matched & digitally reproduced on large format thin porcelain tiles from Porcel-Thin®